NPDebs/pre-seeds-research-101/episodes/ep-1.5-strengths-limitations-application.md

 :::::::::::::::::::::::: solution

-All of them!
+- **Experimental:** Randomly assign some schools to receive the meal program and others not to, then compare performance outcomes between the two groups.
-- **Descriptive**: Collect data on how many students are receiving meals.
+- **Applied:** Evaluate the effectiveness of the current program and offer policy recommendations on whether it should be expanded or revised.
-- **Exploratory**: Conduct interviews or focus groups with students, teachers, and parents to gather insights about how the meal program might be influencing student well-being and engagement.
+- **Descriptive:** Collect data on how many students are receiving meals.
-- **Explanatory**: Analyze test scores before and after the program to see if there's an academic impact.
+- **Quantitative:**  Conduct interviews or focus groups with students, parents, and teachers to explore how the meal program affects learning, focus, and well-being.
-- **Applied**: Evaluate whether the program should be expanded based on findings.
+- **Qualitative:** Evaluate whether the program should be expanded based on findings.

 ::::::::::::::::::::::::::::::::::::::::